Advanced Studies in the Old Testament

-This course has a focus on the background and literature of the Old Testament.
-The history, religion and culture of Israel and her neighbours from the period 'before Abraham' to 4 BCE.
-Special reference to the Pentateuch and the Prophets will be made.
+This course has a focus on the background and literature of the Hebrew Bible, commonly referred to as the Old Testament.
+It includes a close consideration of the history, religion and culture of Israel and her neighbours from the period 'before Abraham' to 4 BCE.
+Out of this backdrop, students will engage in the critical study of selected books within this part of the Bible.

 |Faculty||Faculty of Education and Arts|